 You might want to know what it will be like to work on sexual problems with a professional sex counselor and hypnotist.
 So this letter will tell you a little about what to expect.
-Be assured that my office (including my HIPPA-secure online office) is a sex-and-pleasure-positive, no-shame zone.
+Be assured that our sessions are confidential.
+Our work takes place in a sex-and-pleasure-positive, no-shame zone.

 - This work is not a substitute for psychotherapy or medical care.
 Often, though, it can be complementary to other treatments and therapies.